Excess Food Opportunities Map

 - restaurants and food services.

-The map also displays the locations of communities with source separated organics programs, as well as more than 4,000 potential recipients of excess food.
+The map also displays the locations of communities with source separated organics programs, as well as about 5,000 potential recipients of excess food.
 These include:

 - anaerobic digestion facilities.